 Fuji X-T2 gains "latest generation" X-Trans sensor capable of 4K video

 Let's begin with the heart of the matter: the sensor.
-Like its X-Pro2 sibling, the new Fuji X-T2 features a 24.3-megapixel X-Trans CMOS III APS-C image sensor.
-Up from a 16.3-megapixel X-Trans sensor in the X-T1, the new X-T2 offers a sizeable jump in image resolving power.
-As with other X-Trans sensors, the X-T2's features the characteristic non-Bayer-style color filter array, which is designed to combat moiré and other aliasing artifacts without the use of an optical low-pass filter.
-Image quality from previous X-Trans cameras was impressive, so we're expecting great results from this camera as well.
+Like its X-Pro2 sibling, the Fuji X-T2 features a 24.3-megapixel X-Trans CMOS III APS-C image sensor.
+Up from a 16.3-megapixel X-Trans sensor in the X-T1, the X-T2 offers a sizeable jump in image resolving power.
+As with other X-Trans sensors, the X-T2's has the characteristic non-Bayer-style color filter array, which is designed to combat moiré and other aliasing artifacts without the use of an optical low-pass filter.

 The Fuji X-T2 is the first X-series camera to offer 4K video recording.
 Offering Ultra HD 3840 x 2160 video at both 24p and 30p (as well as 25p for PAL regions), the X-T2 offers more for the multimedia creators out there than other Fuji cameras from years past.
 Further, the Fuji X-T2 can make use of its characteristic array of film simulation modes for video as well, including 4K video.

 Stay sharp: more AF points & a focus on AF performance